 - The difference between incomplete and vague certifications

-- Suspected leave abusers: What to do with those you believe are games-players?
+- Suspected leave abusers: What to do to protect yourself

 - The employment handbook/policy language you need for maximum protection

 - How to comply with the ADA's reasonable accommodation and interactive process requirements

 - ADA requirements when FMLA has been exhausted

 - How the EEOC will hammer you if you have the wrong practices/policies

 - The most common FMLA/ADA mistakes that cause employers significant cost/expense/lawsuits

 ….and a whole lot more.